-As part of the CalWORKs program, participants, unless specifically exempted, are required to participate in welfare-to-work activities.
+As part of the CalWORKs program, recipients, unless specifically exempted, are required to participate in welfare-to-work activities.
 Existing law exempts from these welfare-to-work requirements a nonparent caretaker relative who has primary responsibility for providing care for a child who is a dependent or ward of the juvenile court or is at risk of entering foster care, if the county determines that the caretaking responsibilities are beyond those considered normal day-to-day parenting responsibilities such that they impair the caretaker relative's ability to be regularly employed or to participate in welfare-to-work activities.

-This bill would expand that exemption to apply to any nonparent caretaker relative who has primary responsibility for providing care for a child who is a dependent or ward of the juvenile court or is at risk of entering foster care.
+This bill would expand that exemption to apply to a nonparent caretaker relative who has primary responsibility for providing care for a child who is not his or her biological or adoptive child, if the caretaker relative is not also receiving aid for a biological or adopted child.
+The bill would also exempt a nonparent caretaker relative who is receiving aid for a biological or adoptive child if he or she is caring for a child who is a dependent or ward of the court or who is at risk of placement in foster care.
+The bill would also delete obsolete provisions and make other technical and conforming changes.